 Every package of roasted beans should have a best-by date that indicates for how long the beans should remain at peak quality.
 The beans should be safe to use for months or even years after that date, provided you store them properly.

-Similarly to ground coffee, you can store beans for pretty much how long you like.
+Similar to ground coffee or K-cups, you can store beans for pretty much how long you like.
 After a certain time, you might notice that the taste of brewed coffee is altered, but that’s about all that changes when storing beans for a long time.

 Please note that the dates above are for the best quality only.
 Coffee beans will last months and even years longer if you store them properly.